surveyjs/surveyjs-wordpress/README.md

 ### Features

-In addition to offering a wide variety of question elements, SurveyJS enables you to implement some advanced features:
+In addition to offering a wide variety of question elements, SurveyJS enables you to implement the following advanced features:

 - [**Calculations**](https://surveyjs.io/form-library/examples/questiontype-matrixdynamic-totals/) - Dynamically calculate values based on user input or predefined variables and display the calculated values in your form or survey.
 - [**Carry Forward Responses**](https://surveyjs.io/form-library/examples/survey-carry-forward/) - Copy choices from one question (the source) to another (the target).